ZihongLiu/hafqmc/README.md

 ```

 When `nelec` is a tuple `(n_up, n_dn)` the reference determinant fills each spin block separately, and the one-body Hamiltonian automatically includes the requested `-U Σ_i n_{i,↑}` shift on the up-spin block before applying the charge-channel HS decomposition.

-When `cfg.lattice` is provided, training automatically builds the lattice Hamiltonian (otherwise it falls back to molecular or UEG systems as before).